jhessin/BigButtonLists/README.md

 2. run `npm install` or `yarn`

+3. create a `keys.js` file and export your `fbConfig` object from firebase.

-3. The project is created with Expo so you should download the [Expo Tools](https://expo.io/tools) and follow the instructions there to run it.
+4. The project is created with Expo so you should download the [Expo Tools](https://expo.io/tools) and follow the instructions there to run it.